Reagan1311/reagan1311.github.io/_projects/locate.md

 @inproceedings{li:locate:2023,
-  title = {LOCATE: Localize and Transfer Object Parts for Weakly Supervised Affordance Grounding}, author = {Li, Gen and Jampani, Varun and Sun, Deqing and Sevilla-Lara, Laura}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2023}
+  title = {LOCATE: Localize and Transfer Object Parts for Weakly Supervised Affordance Grounding}, author = {Li, Gen and Jampani, Varun and Sun, Deqing and Sevilla-Lara, Laura}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2023}
 }
 ```